Skip to main content

 Short walks around Trephina Gorge offer incredibly scenic views and photo opportunities.
 If you want to stay longer to explore the area, camping is allowed here or sample the real outback at Ross River Homestead.

-he perfect way to take in all the magic of the region is with Alice Springs Helicopters.
-Depart from Crown Plaza Lasseters Casino, soar over the town and along the stunning East MacDonnell Ranges, landing on top in a secluded spot.
-Bring nibbles and drinks to enjoy while absorbing the panoramic, tranquil landscape and incredible vistas before heading back to town.
+The perfect way to take in all the magic of the region is with Alice Springs Helicopters.
+Depart from Crown Plaza Alice Springs Lasseters hotel, soar over the town and along the stunning East MacDonnell Ranges, landing in a secluded spot perfect for a picnic.

 Over 400 artists and 26 remote Central Australian communities contribute to the many local art galleries, so you can easily find centres that provide original and authentic artwork with profits going back to the communities.

-The Alice Springs foodie scene is deliciously exciting with a plethora of great cafés, awesome coffee and creative cuisines.
+The Alice Springs foodie scene is delicious and exciting with a wide choice of great cafés, awesome coffee and creative cuisines.

 Start the day with mouth-watering steak sandwiches, waffles and fresh smoothies at The Locals.
-Have a perfectly brewed coffee to accompany the inventive vegetarian and classic brunch options at Page 27 tucked down a laneway off the Todd Mall.
-Or enjoy the cosy mosaic atmosphere, fabulous coffee, masterful crisp toasties and vegan options at House of Tallulah.
+Have a perfectly brewed coffee to accompany the inventive vegetarian and classic brunch options at Page 27 Cafe tucked down a laneway off the Todd Mall.

 Try cheesy muffins and chicken crepes surrounded by recycled materials and milk crate light shades that make up the quirky Watertank Café.
 Pick up some artisan breads, cakes, savoury pies or croissants to take with you on your adventures from The Bakery.
 It’s worth noting that most cafes around town close at 2pm.